 Attorneys For Truck Accidents Involving Yellow Freight System

 Yellow Freight System traces its roots to 1924, in Oklahoma City, with the start of the Yellow Cab Transit Company.
 Six years later, in 1930, the Roadway Express trucking system was founded in Akron Ohio, offering cargo transportation and delivery in the local area.
-By 1997, the two companies merged, and by 2012, merged the names of the companies together to form Yellow Roadway Corporation or YRC, Inc.
+By 1997, the two companies merged, and by 2012, joined the names of the companies together to form Yellow Roadway Corporation or YRC, Inc.

 To date, the Yellow Freight System, under the moniker YRC, Inc. operates over 4900 large commercial trucks including semi-trucks, tractor-trailers, flatbeds, 18-wheelers and cargo van trucks.
 Over 7,300 drivers operate the vehicles across North America.
-The company takes a positive environmental sustainability approach to doing business, and participates in a variety of programs to protect and preserve the environment.
+The company takes a positive environmental sustainability approach to doing business and participates in a variety of programs to protect and preserve the environment.
 They aggressively promote the prevention of pollution, waste reduction, and natural resources conservation in their daily operations.

 Were You or a Loved One Involved in a Yellow Freight System Crash Involving an Accident or Fatality?